Air conditioning: First devices

 In 1931, H.H.
 Schultz and J.Q.
 Sherman developed what would become the most common type of individual room air conditioner: one designed to sit on a window ledge.
-The units went on sale in 1932 at a considerable price (the equivalent of $120,000 to $600,000 in 2015 dollars.)
-A year later the first air conditioning systems for cars were offered for sale.
+The units went on sale in 1932 at US$10,000 to $50,000 (the equivalent of $ to $ in .)
+A year later, the first air conditioning systems for cars were offered for sale.
 Chrysler Motors introduced the first practical semi-portable air conditioning unit in 1935, and Packard became the first automobile manufacturer to offer an air conditioning unit in its cars in 1939.

 Further development

-Innovations in the latter half of the 20th century allowed for much more ubiquitous air conditioner use.
-In 1945, Robert Sherman of Lynn, Massachusetts invented a portable, in-window air conditioner that cooled, heated, humidified, dehumidified, and filtered the air.
+Innovations in the latter half of the 20th century allowed more ubiquitous air conditioner use.
+In 1945, Robert Sherman of Lynn, Massachusetts, invented a portable, in-window air conditioner that cooled, heated, humidified, dehumidified, and filtered the air.
+The first inverter air conditioners were released in 1980–1981.